 When thinking about the home you need, evaluate how many people you are housing, and how much room each will need to sustain life.

-If you are single person, you certainly do not need 6 000 square foot home, or even one that has more than one bedroom.
-Purchasing or leasing something so extraordinarily large in comparison to the amount of people who will be using it is the exact opposite approach to minimalism.
+If you are a single person, you certainly do not need 6 000 square foot home, or even one that has more than one bedroom to clean.
+Purchasing or leasing something so extraordinarily large in comparison to the number of people who will be using it is the exact opposite approach to minimalism.

 Vehicles can be evaluated in the very same way.

 Decide how many people will be using the vehicle simultaneously.
-If you have four kids, you will need something bigger than a two-seater to insure their safety during transport.
+If you have four kids, you will need something bigger than a two-seater to ensure their safety during transport.

 Possessions are the first thing that can be ruled out when you are developing a minimalist approach.